atsid/www.atsid.com/about.md

         </p>
         <h4>Challenge each other to do our best.</h4>
         <p>
-            Obstacles are no match when we collaborate, learn, and have fun together - pushing each other to new and interesting frontiers.
+            Obstacles are no match when we collaborate, learn, and have fun together &mdash; pushing each other to new and interesting frontiers.
         </p>
         <h4>Build solutions to help people live better.</h4>
         <p>
-            We create lasting impacts that simplify your work, both today and in the future, so you focus on the next big idea.
+            We create lasting impact that simplifies your work, both today and in the future, so you can focus on the next big idea.
         </p>
     </article>
     <article>